John Aylesworth: Later career

 Aylesworth and Peppiatt also wrote for other television programs, including The Jonathan Winters Show, The Judy Garland Show, Kraft Music Hall and Your Hit Parade, receiving Emmy Award nominations for The Julie Andrews Hour in 1973 and in 1976 for The Sonny and Cher Show.
 They served as producers on several of those programs as well.

 Aylesworth worked with Peppiatt on a stage musical DURANTE, based on the life of Jimmy Durante which played in several cities including San Francisco, Los Angeles, and Toronto.
 In his later career he repeatedly tried to find work as a television writer, but couldn't find any.
 He gave up looking in the 1980s and filed a class action lawsuit against agents and the television studios claiming age discrimination.

 In 1996 Peppiatt and Aylesworth reunited for a tribute show in Canada honouring their long careers and great contributions to television and film.
 The program, "Adrienne Clarkson Presents- A Tribute to Peppiatt & Aylesworth: Canada's First Television Comedy Team" aired in October 1996 on the CBC and was rerun several times through 1997.
 It profiled their classic careers with interviews, clips, archive footage, Kinescopes, and new sketches shot just for the tribute.
 The duo was once again called back to Canada in 2005 for the production of Comedy Gold, a history of Canadian comedy featuring an All-Star cast.
 They also participated in a retrospective, The Joke's on Us: 50 Years of CBC Satire, in 2002.

 In 1995 Peppiatt & Aylesworth were inducted into the CBC Comedy Hall of Fame at the Canadian Broadcasting Corporation.

 In 2022 the duo were inducted into the Canadian Comedy Hall of Fame on 11/16/22 in Toronto, ON (Canada), during a 3-Day comedy festival produced by Tim Progosh.
 In attendance to accept the awards were Frank Peppiatt's daughters Francesca Robyn Peppiatt and Marney Peppiatt, his third wife Caroline, as well as his four grandchildren.
 Bill Aylesworth accepted for his father on behalf of the Aylesworth family, including Linda, Bob, John, Cynthia, Thomas, Robert, and Anita.

-Later life
+Later life and death

 Aylesworth was a resident of Palm Desert, California.
 He died at age 81 on July 28, 2010, at Eisenhower Medical Center in Rancho Mirage, California, due to complications of pneumonia as a complication of pulmonary fibrosis.

 He was survived by his fourth wife, Anita Rufus, as well as by a daughter Linda and son Robert from his first marriage and a daughter Cynthia and two sons John and Bill Aylesworth from his second wife Nancy Lee Eberle, along with one grandson Robert Karow.
 Another son Thomas died in 2003.

 His longtime friend and partner, Frank Peppiatt, died on November 7, 2012, at the age of 85.